 Bellingham architect Alfred Lee was a native of Missouri and reportedly arrived in the Pacific Northwest via the Oregon Trail in 1848.
 After his father died of cholera on the Snake River during the journey, Lee and his mother, younger brother and sister settled in Yamhill County, Oregon.
 While there, he apprenticed as a wagon-maker, quickly mastering his skills as a mechanic.
 By 1874 he had married and moved his family to Forest Grove where he opened his own carriage and machinery shop.

 Around 1890, Lee moved to New Whatcom, most likely spurred by promoters who advertised the community as a “town of opportunity for men with ambition.”
-Lee fit this bill well and by 1892 he had changed his career and began billing himself as an architect.
+Lee's ambition fit this bill well and by the time he moved to Bellingham he had changed his career and began billing himself as an architect.
 Competition was fierce.
 At the time, the community had several advertised architects including William Cox, J.C.
 Ferguson, A.E.
 Jones, W.A Riche, C.F.
 White and the firm of Taylor & Moller.
 Another firm, Barrett & Crestwell, operated in Fairhaven.
 Reportedly Lee had studied architecture on his own and apparently was a quick study.
-Despite his lack of training, he began to receive many important commissions.
+Despite his lack of training, he began to receive many important commissions soon after his arrival.

 Among his first was a design for grand city hall for the City of New Whatcom (1892).
 The Late Victorian style structure was a high profile building and other commission by some of the areas political and social elite followed.
 Notable is his association with the construction of the Robert & Etta Morse House (1897).
 The house was derived from architect George Barber’s 1891 Cottage Souvenir No. 2 pattern book (design no. 33), but Lee served as the local supervising architect and adapted the design slightly to fit the needs of the Morse family.